Looking for mortgage options in Vail? See our Vail, CO mortgage guide →

 How mortgage rates actually work in Vail

 Vail mortgage rates are a function of national bond markets plus a stack of local pricing adjustments: jumbo vs high-balance conforming, second home vs investment occupancy, condo vs single-family, and whether the property is a warrantable condo or sits in a non-warrantable building.
 Each adjustment matters.
-A bank with one rate sheet can't optimize all of these — a broker shopping 40+ wholesale lenders can.
+A bank with one rate sheet can't optimize all of these — a broker shopping a deep bench of wholesale lenders can.

 Bottom line: there is no “Vail rate.”
 There’s a national rate environment, a loan program, an occupancy type, a credit profile — and the wholesale lender willing to price your specific scenario most aggressively that week.